b2cc/shellscripts/update-ipset-dyndns/README.md

 Useful if you've got an IP that changes often but you don't want to
 leave some ports on your server unprotected.

+Save the script to `/usr/local/bin/update-ipset-dyndns.sh`; then add an
-Use an iptables rule like this in your firewall (this would be for ssh/22, change to your liking):
+iptables rule like this in your firewall (this would be for ssh/22, change to your liking):

 ```sh
 # match set "set-dynip" and allow traffic from those hosts to ssh